jocasantos/devops-project-qr-code/README.md

 ```
 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```
+> Can take a minute to deploy your alb

 - Get the Ingress adress and check it on your browser!
 `kubectl get ingress -n qr-code`